real2two/xena.js/README.md

+# Note: This is most likely discontinued since I don't have access to Hiven anymore.

 ## xena.js

 A work in progress Hiven Javascript library. (ik code is bad rn, I'll organize it if I decide to continue this.)